githubEdit

 • from the JWT itself

-To gain the key from the JWT, get two valid JWTs from the web application (by logging in two times) and use rsa_sign2n
+To gain the key from the JWT, get two valid JWTs from the web application (by logging in two times) and use rsa_sign2narrow-up-right

 The tool may output multiple public key candidates based on the two JWTs you provided.